mjmanley/PredictiveModeling/pm_service_api_persist.md

 ## Model persistence and version control

-Data scientists are continuously striving to improve their models as part of their research and development.
-They may add new features to existing models and optimize the model parameters.
+As you continuously strive to improve your models as part of your research and development efforts, you might add new features to existing models or optimize model parameters.
-When data scientists develop models in an iterative fashion, keeping track of changes can quickly become a problem.
-Here we will illustrate ways to help a data scientists by providing model versioning and keeping the whole process well organized.
+When you develop models in this kind of iterative fashion, keeping track of changes can quickly become a problem.
+By using the following data model versioning features of {{site.data.keyword.pm_short}}, you can keep the whole process well organized.

 *  [Generating the access token](#generating-the-access-token)
 *  [Creating pipeline metadata](#creating-pipeline-metadata)